aravind-sadharani/chandraveena/src/blog/r9-bairagi/index.md

 ---
 title: "Raga Bairagi"
 date: 2020-07-06
-image: "../../../images/.png"
+image: "../../../images/ytthumb-bairagi.png"
 description: "Raga Bairagi is a morning Raga, often heard in the chants of shlokas.
-Here,I present Raga Alapana in Raga Bairagi in three parts - Alap, Jod and Jhala.
+Here, I present Raga Alapana in Raga Bairagi in three parts - Alap, Jod and Jhala.
 This format is also called Alapana and Tanam."
 ---
-<you-tube videoid=""></you-tube>
+<you-tube videoid="Vw6nbqyNG2Y"></you-tube>
 <br>

-Ragas in Indian Classical music have often taken inspiration from folk tunes, and then formalised them according to the principles of the Indian Raga system.
-Read my posts on this very interesting topic of Lakshya (Presentation) and Lakshana (Grammar) of Music - [here](/blog/music-as-a-performing-art) and [here](/blog/grammar-of-music).
+Ragas in Indian Classical music have often taken inspiration from folk tunes.
+They have then become formalised according to the principles of the Indian Raga system.
+Read my posts on [what makes Indian Classical music "Classical"](/blog/what-is-classical) and on [Lakshana which define the grammar of Indian Classical Music](/blog/grammar-of-music).

-There is a tribe of people in Indian known as Bairagi, who are basically devotees of Vishnu.
-Bairagi, a alteration on the word Vairagi - means "one who has freed himself from worldly desires".
-Many of this sect of people perform pujas and other priesthood practices in temples.
-Considering many shlokas are chanted in Raga Bairagi, is it possible that this Raga's origin is from this sect ?
+*Raga Bairagi* could be an example of this phenomenon.
+There is a tribe of people in India known as *Bairagi*, who are basically devotees of *Vishnu*.
+The word Bairagi is likely an alteration of the word *Vairagi* which means "one who has let go of worldly desires".
+Many people of this sect perform pujas and other priestly duties in temples.
+Considering how many shlokas are chanted in Raga Bairagi, is it possible that this Raga originated from this community?

-It is now a well formed Raga, presented in many classical concerts.
-Some classifications put Raga Bairagi under Bhairav family.
+Today it a well developed Raga, presented in many classical concerts.
+Some classifications put Raga Bairagi under the *Bhairav* family.
 I am of a different opinion.
-Lets briefly look at it.
-Bhairav notes are Sa re Ga ma Pa dha Ni.
-Bairag notes are Sa re ma Pa ni.
-As you can see, Bairagi excludes Ga, da, and has komal ni whereas Bhairav has Tivra Ni.
-Niether structurally nor scale wise Bairagi has any relation to Bhairav.
+Let us briefly look at it.
+Bhairav's notes are **Sa re Ga ma Pa dha Ni** while Bairagi's notes are **Sa re ma Pa ni**.
+As you can see, Bairagi excludes **Ga, dha** and utilizes **ni** when Bhairav **Ni**.
+I think, neither in phrasing or consonances nor in terms of the scale, does Bairagi have any relation to Bhairav.

-I classify it under Gaula - which is Sa re ma Pa Ni, in which Tivra Ga is occasionally used.
-Ga Varjit (dropped), and Vikrita Ni (modified Tivra Ni to Komal ni) will scale wise and structurally give Raga Bairagi.
+I prefer to classify it under *Gaula* which is **Sa re ma Pa Ni** in which **Ga** may occasionally be used.
+Dropping **Ga** (*Ga Varjit*) and modifying **Ni** to **ni** (*Vikrita Ni*) gives us Raga Bairagi in scale besides the similarities in phrasing and consonances.

-(See Program Notes below for nomenclature details).

-In this session, I present *Raga Bairagi* on Chandraveena.
-I explore the Raga in Alap, Jod and Jhala.
+In this session, I explore Raga Bairagi on Chandraveena in Alap, Jod and Jhala.
 This format is also known as Alapana and Tanam.

 ## Program Notes